Watari Station (Miyagi)

 Watari Station (亘理駅, Watari-eki) is a railway station in the town of Watari, Miyagi Prefecture, Japan, operated by the East Japan Railway Company (JR East).

 Lines

 Watari Station is served by the Jōban Line, and is located 334.6 rail kilometers from the official starting point of the line at Nippori in Tokyo.

 Station layout

-The station has two opposed side platforms connected to the station building by a footbridge.
-The station has a Midori no Madoguchi staffed ticket office.
+The station has two opposed side platforms connected to the station building by a footbridge and a Midori no Madoguchi staffed ticket office.

 Platforms

 History

 Watari Station opened on 10 November 1897.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on 1 April 1987.
 The station building was rebuilt in 2008 in the form of a faux Japanese castle, and incorporates the Watari Town Library and the Watari Local History Museum.